pulumi/docs/content/docs/intro/concepts/programming-model.md

 });
 ```

 Overriding auto-naming typically opens up your project to naming collisions.
-As a result, for resources that may need to be replaced, you will also need to specify `deleteBeforeReplace: true` in the resources's `ResourceOptions`.
+As a result, for resources that may need to be replaced, you will also need to specify `deleteBeforeReplace: true` in the resources's options.
 This ensures old resources are deleted before new ones are recreated.

 ##### Resource URNs {#urns}